 1. When terminating an employee, you will be asked if you want to process a Termination Pay.
-Click [Yes] to do so, or
+Select [Yes] to do so, or

 2. Select the employee from the Employee List.
-Click on the Tools menu, then Termination Pays and then Record New Pay.
+Select [Tools] in the top left corner, then select [Termination Pays] and then [Record New Pay].

 Termination Pays use a wizard: a step-by-step guide to make it easier to